Commercial Subleases

 A sublease occurs when the original owner does not lease the premises to you, but there is another person or entity in between you and the landlord.
-That is, the property owner rents to someone else, and then that person rents to you.
+In a sublease, not all of the lease rights are transferred—only a portion—unlike an assignment where all rights are transferred.
+That is, the property owner rents to someone else, and then that person sublets the space to you.
 Subleases are common in both commercial and residential properties.
 However, there are some special considerations that you should be aware of when entering into a commercial sublease agreement.

 While there are many similarities between commercial and residential leases, there are some extremely important differences as well.
 These differences apply to subleases in equal force in most circumstances.